 As an employer, you do not have an automatic right to terminate an employee if they refuse to work a public holiday.

-Steven Pietraszek v Transpacific Industries Pty Ltd T/A Transpacific Cleanaway FWA 3698 addressed this issue.
+The case of Steven Pietraszek v Transpacific Industries addressed this issue.
 The case considered a situation where an employee did not work Christmas and Boxing Day even though his employer had requested that he do so.
 The employer then terminated him for not showing up for these days of work.

 The Commissioner held that the employer’s request was reasonable but also that the employee’s refusal was reasonable.
 In reaching its decision, the Commissioner considered the employee’s personal circumstances, such as a family situation and belief that he would not be asked by the employer to work any public holidays.
 The Commissioner held that there was no valid reason for termination and that the termination was unreasonable under the Fair Work Act 2009 (Cth).

 The Commissioner made an important note that the employer did not ask the employee for the reasons that he was refusing to work the public holidays.
-The Commissioner pointed out that if the employer had asked, the outcome might have been entirely different.
-You should consider any refusal to work a public holiday in the context of section 114 of the Fair Work Act 2009 (Cth) before taking any disciplinary action or dismissing the employee.
+It was pointed out that if the employer had asked, the outcome might have been entirely different.
+You should consider any refusal to work a public holiday in the context of the Fair Work Act 2009 before taking any disciplinary action or dismissing the employee.

-When dealing with issues around employees taking annual leave and working public holidays, there are steps you can take to ensure that this time of the year is peaceful!
+When dealing with issues around employees taking annual leave and working public holidays, there are steps you can take to ensure that this time of the year is peaceful.
+You should:

-- Acknowledge your employee’s rights: Understanding your employees’ rights with having to work public holidays (including refusing requests to work) will make the process smoother and avoid issues later on.
+- acknowledge your employee’s rights: Understanding your employees’ rights with having to work public holidays (including refusing requests to work) will make the process smoother and avoid issues later on; and

-If you have any questions about your rights and obligations as an employer over the Christmas and New Year Period, get in touch with our employment lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions about your rights and obligations as an employer over the Christmas and New Year Period, contact LegalVision’s employment lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?